shenwei356/awesome/python.md

 - [zerodb](https://github.com/zero-db/zerodb) - ZeroDB is an end-to-end encrypted database.
 Data can be stored on untrusted database servers without ever exposing the encryption key.
 Clients can execute remote queries against the encrypted data without downloading all of it or suffering an excessive performance hit.
 - [mongo数据库基本操作-python篇](http://www.cnblogs.com/qwj-sysu/p/4428434.html)
 - [ZODB4](http://www.zodb.org/en/latest/) - ZODB makes it really fast and easy to build and distribute [Persistent Python](http://zodb.privacv.com/persistentpython) applications
+- [pickleDB](https://pythonhosted.org/pickleDB/) - pickleDB is a lightweight and simple key-value store
+- [tinydb](https://github.com/msiemens/tinydb) - TinyDB is a lightweight document oriented database optimized for your happiness :) https://tinydb.readthedocs.org

 orm